Freikorps (Ukraine): Controversies

 Freikorps has been "banned in court" by the Freedom House office due to the use of violence in propaganda and human rights violations.
 Freikorps positions itself as a far right, national-conservative, christian nationalist and traditionalist organization.
-Its founders also established the "Gun Pride" NGO, aimed at the legalization of short-barreled firearms, moreover the NGOs 'Patriot of Slobozhanshchyna" and "Turklub Edelweiss", were also established by its founders, the latter reportedly having ties with the nationalist "Edelweiss" organization and known for attacking a journalist training on LGBT in Vinnytsia.
+Its founders also established the "Gun Pride" NGO, aimed at the legalization of short-barreled firearms; moreover, the NGOs "Patriot of Slobozhanshchyna" and "Turklub Edelweiss", were also established by its founders, the latter reportedly having ties with the nationalist "Edelweiss" organization and known for attacking a journalist reporting on LGBT people in Vinnytsia.
 It is also known to have established several militarized nationalist and homophobic organizations.
 It is known to partake in "violent resistance" to LGBT and "tolerance topics", as well as seeking "control" over drug trafficking in Kharkiv.
 Since 2018, Freikorps has disrupted dozens of LGBT and feminist events, attacking and beating people along with other far right organizations.
-They also organized support rallies during court hearings of Serhiy Mazur, who attacked a Romani cam and of Serhiy Maystrenko, who attacked a passerby and had an altercation with a cosmetics store selling Russian gel nail polish.
-It has also spoke in support of US President Donald Trump and has also been a part of White lives matter.
-On 11 June 2019, it established "effective control" over the Kharkiv's underground after crushing a "drug den" at the intersection of Gvardiytsiv-Shyronintsiv and Heroiv Pratsi Streets, the den was owned by Turkish and Azerbaijani nationals, which contributed to Xenophobia as the organization stated that it was a "warning to Caucasians" and that foreigners are only "guests on Earth".
+They also organized support rallies during court hearings of Serhiy Mazur, who attacked a Romani camp and of Serhiy Maystrenko, who attacked a passerby and had an altercation with a cosmetics store selling Russian gel nail polish.
+It has also spoken in support of US President Donald Trump and has also been a part of White lives matter.

+On 11 June 2019, it established "effective control" over the Kharkiv's underground after crushing a "drug den" at the intersection of Gvardiytsiv-Shyronintsiv and Heroiv Pratsi Streets, the den was owned by Turkish and Azerbaijani nationals, which contributed to xenophobia as the organization stated that it was a "warning to Caucasians" and that foreigners are only "guests on Earth".
 The organization has also labelled the people in the occupied regions as "separatists" and minors as the "children of collaborators".
 The organization is also known to be highly Islamophobic and has been known to even label the Crimean Tatars under this umbrella.
-Its insignia also utilizes the neo Nazi symbol "ꑭ".
+Its insignia also utilizes the neo-Nazi "national idea" symbol "ꑭ".